NatalieLockyer/Hangman/README.md

 ## Typography

 For the main titles on the page, I used Figlet.
-I initally chose a font called 'acrobatic' which was letter made up from small stick figures.
-When I ran this in the terminal, the font was far to big.
-I wasnt able to reduce the size of the font.
+I initally chose a font called 'acrobatic' which was letters made up from small stick figures.
+When I ran this in the terminal, the font was far too big.
+I wasn't able to reduce the size of the font.
 I then opted for a font called 'Banner', the titles now sit nicely on the page.
 I have also centered them using justify-centre.
 This image was extracted from the [Figlet webpage](www.figlet.org/examples)